Herseninstituut/FYD2NWB-BIDS/README.md

 To get info on the fields in the table, simply type `describe(bids.Channels)`.
 For further usage, see the example scripts.

 3. Adapt the Datajoint templates in the `DJ/+yourlab` folder to access tables in your labs FYD database.
-Get a credentials mfile to access the database and adapt the initDJ funtion.
+Get a credentials mfile to access the database and adapt the initDJ function.
 You can get these from Chris van der Togt.